Skip to main content

 Device Alias and Non-Authoritative Alias

-You can add multiple aliases to a device using the + Add New button.
-Toggle on Is Preferred for one of the aliases.
-Then, you can add one or many Device Non-Authoritative Alias to associate nicknames with the device.
+Add multiple aliases to a device using + Add New.
+Toggle Is Preferred for one of the aliases.
+You can also add Device Non-Authoritative Alias entries to associate nicknames with the device.

 Add device aliasesAdd device aliases

-Both the device alias and non-authoritative alias add alternate names for the device.
+Both alias types add alternate names for the device.
 You can search for a device using its authoritative alias.
-However, only the preferred alias is used for device matching during an autodiscovery job.
+However, only the preferred alias is used for device matching during a discovery job.

-The preferred alias will be the name that appears in device topology maps, impact charts, and dependency charts.
-The preferred alias is also displayed when adding a device to a business application.
+The preferred alias is the name that appears in topology maps, impact charts, and dependency charts.
+It is also displayed when adding a device to a Business Service.

 Topology with device aliasTopology with device alias

-• When adding a device to a business application, you can search for that device with the device name, but the preferred alias is the name that will display on the chart.
+When adding a device to a Business Service, you can search by device name, but the preferred alias is the name displayed on the chart.